 Constructed in 1932 along the South Rim of the Canyon at its easternmost edge, Desert View Watchtower exudes the presence of a people and place more ancient than the early 20th century.
 The Watchtower radiates an almost primordial aura, echoing the spirit of the Canyon’s earliest inhabitants and imbues that aura into the landscape.
 Modeled after the ancient Anasazi watchtowers found in the nearby Four Corners area, this natural blending of modern structure with ancient form was the artistic masterpiece of Mary Colter.

-The tower rises some seventy feet above the South Rim and is the highest point from which to view the southern and eastern edges of the Canyon.
-Formed in circular fashion just as the Anasazi watchtowers, Desert View rises some five stories high, nearly three times as high as any known Anasazi structure.
+The top of the tower rises some seventy feet above the South Rim and is the highest point from which to view the southern and eastern edges of the Canyon.
+Formed in circular fashion just as the Anasazi watchtowers, Desert View rises some five stories high.
 It sits gracefully on one of the many promontories that jut out from the Canyon edge, and is crafted of native stones that were each handpicked by Colter for their size, color and appearance of age.

 The exterior of the tower is a mixture of smooth and rough stones, which Colter alternates for architectural interest.
 There are small windows toward the wider base of the tower however much of the interior light stems from the large, trapezoidal windows at the top of the tower, covered in plate glass and providing the perfect frame for the stunning views of the Canyon and beyond.